Multiple Environments¶

 3forge stores the AMI Database data files by default in the persist folder.
 This can be configured through the property:

-You do not want to check this into version control as these files can be very large.
+Do not want to check this into version control - these files can be very large.